-- 2.6 There should be an adequate number, in respect of the scope of its activities, of competent personnel, involved in all stages of the wholesale distribution activities of medicinal products in order to ensure that the original quality of the product is maintained. - 2.7 The organisational structure of the distributor should be defined in an unique organisational chart.
+- 2.6 There should be an adequate number, in respect of the scope of its activities, of competent personnel, involved in all stages of the wholesale distribution activities of medicinal products in order to ensure that the quality of the product is maintained. - 2.7 The organisational structure of the distributor should be defined in an organisational chart.
 The responsibility, role and interrelationships of all personnel should be clearly indicated. - 2.8 The responsibilities and roles of employees working in key positions to medicinal products quality should be defined in written job descriptions, in which the deputyship arrangements of employees are also laid out. - 2.9 The duties placed on any individual should not be so extensive as to present unacceptable risk to product quality.
-When external resources/advisors are hired documented evidence of their competence should be kept in the structure.